JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 Using the minimum specification figure the Scheme will result in a net loss of xxxxxxx sqm floorspace.

 The AAAP was adopted and planning application passed before the Mayor announced the Bakerloo line extension along the Old Kent Road.
 This will create a tube station within a few hundred metres of the estate and creates an opportunity for a much greater uplift in density to meet the capital's burgeoning housing need, which the Scheme fails to address.

+Paragraph 88 of the [planning committee report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!Vbu5QpckfYCnJrulzlWyuQ%3d%3d!%7d%7d%7d) for the outline application re-iterates that _"A key objective of the AAAP (Policy BH1 Number of homes) is to increase the number of homes on the estate"_.
+The Scheme underlying the order as it stands will fail to achieve this objective.

 ### Affordable housing requirements
 Policy 3.3.1 of the AAAP envisages just a small net loss of 150 affordable homes across the scheme as a whole.
 However,paragraph 86 of the planning committee report for the FDS confirms that there will be a net loss of 105 affordable units on the order land alone.